tizoc/shen-batteries/docs/t.md

 ### `t.verified-and-head`

-This rule extends the typechecked so that then the `Tail` expression of `(and Head Tail)` expressions is typechecked, any `verified` rules that result from `Head` are are taken into account.
+This rule extends the typechecker so that then the `Tail` expression of `(and Head Tail)` expressions is typechecked, any `verified` rules that result from `Head` are are taken into account.

 Example: